rewiring-nz/household-model/README.md

 # household-model

 Estimates a household's emissions and cost savings from electrification.
+Please refer to [METHODOLOGY.md](METHODOLOGY.md) for how we calculate this.

 ## Installation